 Global marketplace AliExpress allows consumers from around the world to buy everything from baby clothes to refrigerators and diamond earrings directly from their Chinese sellers.
 With customers in 220 countries, mobile is at the heart of their success.

 After AliExpress opened to international customers in 2010, it became clear that many consumers were using their smartphones throughout the entire purchase journey, from researching items to ordering them.
-Based on this insight, AliExpress decided to direct their focus on using mobile to drive their international expansion.
+Based on this insight, AliExpress decided to direct their focus on using mobile to drive their global reach.

 This meant rethinking the entire shopping experience for mobile, and going back to basics to create the best possible experience on mobile devices for both buyers and sellers.
 This included designing a mobile app to make it easy for returning visitors to access the company's services, browse, and buy merchandise on their phones.